 | Views | get_view, get_all_views |

-Limitation: 78 commits for 21 tools suggests some may be thin.
-No SCM integration (unlike the official plugin’s findJobsWithScmUrl).
+Limitation: No SCM integration (unlike the official plugin’s findJobsWithScmUrl).
 Separate server process rather than native Jenkins plugin.

 | Aspect | Detail |